Ancient Civilizations for the Contemporary World

 Immatricolazione

-A sound knowledge of English (level B2 of the European reference framework) is also required to make the best of the programme.
+A sound knowledge of English (level B2 of the European reference framework) is required to make the best of the programme as well as an adequate logical argumentative capacity.

 Pursuant to Art.
 2 of Italian Law 264/1999, the enrolment in the Bachelor's programme has a cap on student numbers.
 This is to ensure the feasibility of compulsory internships in organizations and companies (as required by the programme and its learning objectives) and the availability of computer workstations with suitable classroom assistance (as required by the blended teaching and learning of programme: see below).